History

 HI-247 Central America and the Caribbean

 This survey examines the political, cultural and social history of Central America and the Caribbean from pre-Columbian times to the present with an emphasis on the 20th century.
-[Applicable to the Global Studies Concentration.]
+Counts for Africa/Latin America in the History major.

 Every 2-3 years.
 3 Credits